 VANESSA REDGRAVE: Yes, yes.

 AMY GOODMAN: She lost her husband and daughter within one year.

-VANESSA REDGRAVE: Yes, it is a wonderful play.
-He did superbly.
-Well, Carlo, you were in the audience too, with Amy, last night.
+VANESSA REDGRAVE: Yes, he’s a wonderful director, made it superbly.
+Well, Carlo, you were in the audience, too, weren’t you, with Amy, last night?
+Yes.

-AMY GOODMAN: We both heard the cell phones going on, the background symphony.
+AMY GOODMAN: We both heard the cellphones going on.

 CARLO NERO: Yeah, unbelievable.

 VANESSA REDGRAVE: Yes, I have.
-But I don’t speak about it, because, as it were I feel Joan is also writing for me–I am both in the audience and on the stage.
-So there is an extraordinary connection for me, and I think the audience — also–members of the audience, all of them are different human beings–find an extraordinary connection from what I can make out.
+But I don’t speak about it, because, you know, Joan’s—as it were, I feel, Joan’s also writing for me.
+I’m both in the audience, and I’m on the stage.
+So there’s an extraordinary connection for me.
+And I think the audience also, members of the audience, all of whom are different human beings, find an extraordinary connection, from what I can make out.

 VANESSA REDGRAVE: Yes.

 CARLO NERO: Well, I presented the rings, so—